DykemaBill/redirector/README.md

 - Rename about page to landing page
 - Configure favicon
+- Add multiple port hosting where different ports can direct to different targets
 - Add user authentication to configuration page
 - Add redirect links list to landing page
 - Split configuration and startup items from redirect items into separate logs